 There are ticket machines in every U-Bahn or S-Bahn station.
 You’ll need to use cash or a card that has a chip and pin.
 On buses, you can pay a cash-only ticket from the driver.
 Another way to buy tickets online is the BVG App.

 Whichever ticket you buy, you must validate it prior to boarding the train or as soon as you board the bus.
 And then keep your ticket with you in case it is checked.

 The Berlin Welcome Card, apparently, includes transportation and discounts to attractions and some restaurants.
-Read more about it at the end of this post.

 Validate your transportation tickets before you board

 As already mentioned, after purchasing a ticket for the bus or metro, you’ll need to validate it before you start your journey.
 Validation machines are located on the platforms and in buses.

 Occasionally, plain-clothed ticket inspectors will check validations.
 Better be safe than sorry, unless you want to pay €60.